KennyOgun/dynamic_pricing_optimization_using_ml_and_mlflow/README.md

 **Results:**

-XXGBoost & Gradient Boosting Regressor with the highest R² (0.2982), other models had comparable but slightly lower R² scores (~0.29).
+XGBoost & Gradient Boosting Regressor with the highest R² (0.2982), other models had comparable but slightly lower R² scores (~0.29).

 The results indicate limited predictive power, suggesting that the current dataset lacks sufficient features and data quality to model jewellery prices effectively.